Art by: Sandra Dieckmann

 I love getting outside – especially in the snow – and seeing what animal tracks are in my yard and throughout the neighbourhood and listening to the birds.

-Even if it is only 10 minutes in the morning or evening please be sure to take some time just for yourself over the holidays, allow yourself to get quiet and NOTICE what is happening within you.
+Even if it is only 10 minutes in the morning or evening please be sure to take some time just for yourself over the rest of holiday season and with the return of the light, and allow yourself to get quiet and NOTICE what is happening within you.
 What do you need?
 Give yourself some space to reflect on the moment, and also to reflect on the past year.
 This is a powerful time to go inward and really look at what is working and what is not working in our lives and start to set intentions for the coming year.

 I’d love to hear from you so please comment below and tell me 3 things you are grateful for and 1 thing you want to change this coming year.